cronvel/nextgen-events/documentation.md

 	* nice `integer` (default: -Infinity) see [the nice feature](#ref.note.nice) for details
 	* async `boolean` (default: false) set it to *true* if the listener is async by nature and a context serialization is wanted, when *async* is set for a listener, it **MUST** accept a completion callback as its last argument.
+	* eventObject `boolean` (default: false) if set, the listener will be passed an unique argument: the very same event object that is returned by `.emit()`, if the listener is async, a second argument is passed as the callback

 Node.js documentation: